 New York at a Glance

 Moving to New York

-Metropolitan New York
+A Place for Families: Metropolitan New York

-This does not mean, however, that you should not consider the metropolitan area as a viable option, too.
-It has some obvious attractions, especially for families or people who might find the prospect of moving to New York City too daunting.
+A couple of short paragraphs couldn’t possibly do justice to the vastness and diversity of the New York metropolitan area.
+Metro New York is a viable place to settle down and has some obvious attractions, especially for families or people who might find the prospect of moving to New York City itself too daunting.

 While property is a lot cheaper outside NYC, owning a car may become a necessity, and working family members could face a long and stressful commute every day.
 Moving to New York City proper might appeal mainly to the young and childless.
 With the possible exception of Manhattan, however, all boroughs do include family-friendly residential neighborhoods as well as hip and more expensive areas.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.